okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

-### Prepare an OIDC integration
+If you haven't build the OIDC service in your application yet, review the [OAuth 2.0 and OpenID Connect Overview](/docs/concepts/oauth-openid/) concept.

-Before you build your OIDC integration with Okta:
+For OIDC integrations to be published in the OIN catalog, review the following implementation topics:

 1. [Determine a suitable OAuth 2.0 flow](#determine-the-oauth-2-0-flow-to-use) to use based on your app type.
 1. [Determine the scopes](#scopes) that you require for your OIDC client (your app).
 1. Consider how your app stores [customer client credentials](#oidc-customer-org-credentials).
 1. Understand how to [validate tokens](#token-validation) in your OIDC client.

-   > **Note:** The Okta SDKs can't be used for OIN app integration development if you need to validate access tokens with the org authorization server.
+   > **Note:** The Okta SDKs can't be used to validate access tokens for apps in the OIN.
 This is due to the OIN restriction of using an org authorization server and the Authorization Code flow.

 1. Implement credential rotation in your app.

    Your app must support automatic credential rotation.
 See [key rotation](#key-rotation).